How To Create A Homeschool Portfolio (Free Printable!)

 Other than wanting to document your child’s development, you can turn this portfolio in to a certified teacher for an official assessment if your state requires one.
 (Check HSLDA for homeschool laws and regulations in your state.)

-The portfolio is also important in that it helps you keep records which evaluate what has been done, and shows what learning took place.
+The portfolio is also important because it helps you keep records that evaluate what has been done, and shows what learning took place.

 Your homeschool portfolio can be used to record: